 Vitrectomy has been a major advance for ophthalmology as retinal specialists are now able to better treat certain retinal diseases and prevent significant visual loss in patients where previously they may have gone blind.
 The procedure usually takes between 1 to 2 hours except in the very complex cases and is done under local anaesthesia in the majority of cases.

 Over the last several years, there has been significant improvement in the instrumentation for vitrectomy whereby much finer instruments have been developed and it is now possible to perform surgery without having to use extensive tissue incisions and sutures.
-Together with major advancement in the technology of the vitrectomy machine, the advantages include shorter operating times, less patient discomfort and quicker healing.
+Together with major advancement in the technology of the vitrectomy machine, the advantages include short operating times, less patient discomfort and quick healing.